Is Yoga Culture Toxic? Examining Spiritual Bypassing, Toxic Positivity, and Racial Micro-aggressions (from a Former Yoga Teacher)

 • Cultural appropriation

-When I first began to teach yoga, what struck me the most was the complete lack of diversity at the yoga studios.
-All I saw was primarily middle class to upper class, white women.
+When I first began teaching yoga, I was struck by the notable lack of diversity in yoga studios, which predominantly featured middle to upper-class white women.

 I stumbled upon Anusha Wijeyakumar in my search online to explore toxicity in yoga.

-Instead of taking action - in dismantling injustice and racism - mainstream yoga spaces often rely on burning sage and saying ‘namaste’ as a good enough solution to achieving peace and equality.
+Instead of taking action in dismantling injustice and racism, conventional yoga studios often rely on burning sage and saying ‘namaste’ as a solution to achieving peace and equality.

 If you’re new to spiritual bypassing.
 It usually sounds something like this: